cplagz/GarDoor-Car/README.md

 #### 2. Install Blynk App and Project and get Token

+- Install the Blynk app on your phone by finding the Blynk app in your app store ([Android](https://play.google.com/store/apps/details?id=cc.blynk&hl=en_US) [Apple](https://apps.apple.com/us/app/blynk-iot-for-arduino-esp32/id808760481) and installing it.
+- Run the Blynk app, and create an account (if you don't already have one).
+- In the Blynk app find the menu option to scan a QR code, click it and then scan the QR code that’s located [here](https://github.com/OpenGarage/OpenGarage-Firmware/blob/master/OGBlynkApp/og_blynk_1.1.png) (OpenGarage Project for Blynk App).
+If you have just created a new Blynk account you will have enough energy credits to use the project in the app for free.
+If you already have other project(s) in your Blynk account, you may need to purchase further energy credits to use the OpenGarage project in the app.
+- Once the project is scanned, go to the Project Settings, and copy or email the Blynk authorisation token to yourself.
+This is the token you will need to put into the auth.h file in step 3 below.
+-You can configure the project in the app, such as changing the name of the button, but DO NOT change the virtual pin numbers for any button or widget (V1, V2 etc).

+*NOTE: You can logon to the same Blynk account on more than one phone.
+If you do this on other family members phones, they can use the same project in the app to control the same GarDoor-Car.

 #### 3. Load the sketch in the Arduino IDE and modify the user parameters in auth.h

+Download the files from this repo to your computer, and open the GarDoor-Car-Vx.xx.ino file from the folder.
 GarDoor-Car's configuration parameters are found in auth.h.
-After loading GarDoor-Car-Vx.xx.ino, select the auth.h tab in the Arduino IDE.
+Select the auth.h tab in the Arduino IDE.
 This section describes the configuration parameters and their permitted values.

 *IMPORTANT: No modification of the sketch code in GarDoor-Car-Vx.xx.ino is necessary (or advised, unless you are confident you know what you are doing and are prepared for things to break unexpectedly).*